pouria-z/Text-Analysis/README.md

 - Negativity
 - Neutrality

+And returns a score for each (a number between 0 to 1).

 ## Key Phrases Analyst

 Key phrases extraction allows for identifying the keywords and main concepts in a text.

 ## Similarity Analyst

-This section can compare 2 phrases using sophisticated set of AI algorithms ( with Webit Text Analytics API) and shows them similarity score (a number between 0 to 1) between the 2 phrases.
+This section can compare 2 phrases using sophisticated set of AI algorithms (with Webit Text Analytics API) and shows them similarity score (a number between 0 to 1) between the 2 phrases.

 ### Contact Me